Skip to content

 Cloud Data Ingestion

-You can also upload and update user profiles via CSV files from Audience > Import Users.
+You can upload and update user profiles though CSV files from Audience > Import Users.

-This feature supports recording and updating user attributes such as first name and email, in addition to custom attributes such as shoe size.
-There are two different ways you can approach a CSV import: importing with an external_id or with a user alias.
+CSV import supports recording and updating user attributes such as first name and email, in addition to custom attributes such as shoe size.
+You can import a CSV by specifying one of two unique user identifiers: an external_id or a user alias.

 Importing with external ID

-When importing your customer data, you’ll need to specify each customer’s unique identifier, also known as external_id.
-Before starting your CSV import it’s important to understand from your engineering team how users will be identified in Braze.
-Typically this would be a database ID used internally.
-This should align with how users will be identified by the Braze SDK on mobile and web, and is designed for each customer to have a single user profile within Braze across their devices.
+When importing your customer data, you’ll need to specify each customer’s unique identifier (external_id).
+Before starting your CSV import, it’s important to understand from your engineering team how users will be identified in Braze.
+Typically, this is an internal database ID.
+This should align with how users will be identified by the Braze SDK on mobile and web and is designed for each customer to have a single user profile within Braze across their devices.
 Read more about the Braze user profile lifecycle.

 When you provide an external_id in your import, Braze will update any existing user with the same external_id or create a newly identified user with that external_id set if one is not found.